 In an effort to provide funds to build the clubrooms, many special fundraising events were held over a number of years.
 In addition, each swimmer of school-age was required to pay ten cents per week towards the Building Fund, whilst those in employment paid twenty cents per week.
 The Club’s minutes also record that monthly social events were run by the Committee to add to the Building Fund.
 The significant funding required from the Shire of Corio for this type of project had been delayed, due to the devastating effects of the Lara Bushfires in 1969, so it was 12th March 1976 before the clubrooms were finally opened.

 In 2007 the Club’s inaugural autumn training program was introduced, enabling swimmers to train throughout the year and this has been continued.
 For winter training our swimmers travelled to Waterworld in Norlane for many years, as the Lara Pool only operated over the summer months.
 In 2008 winter training and the first Club Meets for the year were relocated to the Handbury Centre for Wellbeing at the Geelong Grammar School.
-Due to increasing lane hire costs at this facility, winter training in 2014 utilised a combination of the Grammar School and Waterworld Pools.
-Monday sessions were held in the clubrooms.
-These comprised strength and conditioning classes (introduced last season) and swimming-related theory.
+Due to increasing lane hire costs at this facility, winter training in 2014 utilised a combination of the Grammar School and Waterworld Pools and this arrangement will continue.
+Swimming training is based at our home pool from the beginning of November each year until the pool closes at the end of each season.

 Our members have ranged from those who have participated primarily for fun and exercise, to others who have competed in swim meets conducted by other clubs.
-In recent years there has also been an increase in the number of our swimmers who have competed at the Country and State Championships.
+In recent years there has also been an increase in the number of our swimmers who have competed at the Country and State Championships, with the highlight of each year being the Country Swimming Championships at the end of January.
+The location of these championships varies from year to year.
 For those swimmers who have been awarded medals at these events, the Club proudly displays both individual and relay team photographs in the clubrooms.
 In addition, the names of all the Club’s age group champions, semi-retired winners and life members are also printed on the honour boards.

 Our uniform colours of navy-blue and white have been used since the Club’s inception and, in more recent times, the range of uniform items available to members has been extended.
 The Club’s logo has undergone two changes since the original one.
 The Lara Swimming Club Inc. (name change in 1994) is committed to improving equipment and facilities, whilst also implementing changes to meet the needs of its current members.

-A huge range of activities were held on 2nd March 2013 to celebrate our Club’s 50th anniversary.
-A large crowd of past and current members thoroughly enjoyed the day’s events in magnificent weather, as well as the cabaret which was held that evening.
+Numerous activities were held on 2nd March 2013 to celebrate our Club’s 50th Anniversary.
+A large crowd of past and current members thoroughly enjoyed the day’s events in magnificent weather, as well as the cabaret which was held at the Elcho Golf Club in Lara that evening.
+A 50th Anniversary Booklet was published and an extensive memorabilia display was set up in the clubrooms.
+Individual certificates were awarded to all the past and current members who swam in a special anniversary freestyle event.

 For the commencement of the 2014/2015 season, the City of Greater Geelong installed new starting blocks at the pool, being the first permanent blocks at our home pool.
 These are greatly appreciated by the swimmers, as they are of the standard design now used at outside meets.